runtimeverification/casper-proofs/README.md

 Casper Proofs
 =============

-Models and proofs of the Casper blockchain finality system in Coq.
+This project provides models and proofs of the [Casper](https://github.com/ethereum/casper) blockchain finality system in Coq.
 The major theorems currently proven are Accountable Safety and Plausible Liveness.
 These proofs are written to depend only loosely on the details